 “Injuries can be painful, debilitating and extremely frustrating.
 I understand this well from my own running experiences; I’m afraid that even physiotherapists are not immune to the odd ache, pain or niggle!

-Stage 1 is all about getting you out of pain and able to function again.
+The first stage is to identifying and treat the sensitive tissues, to get you out of pain and able to function again.
 I think of this as treating the ‘urgent’.